microsoft/Project-Yellowstone-Documentation/business-central/sales/powerbi-sales.md

-## Data foundation for the Power BI reports on finance
+## Data foundation for the Power BI reports on sales

-The Power BI reports on finance is based on the following tables in Business Central:
+The Power BI reports on sales is based on the following tables in Business Central:

 - Table 1
 - Table 2